TheGamerCant/Mountain-Generals-Wild-Ride/documentation.md

 SLO_update_government_opposition_seat_counts	-> Effect, gets how many parliamentarians are in government vs opposition

 SLO.SLO_electoral_map_selected_state		-> Variable, set to SLO for national results or to <state> for state results in the GUI

+#Campaigns
+SLO.party_campaigning_as			-> Variable, which party are we campaigning for?
+SLO.selected_states_for_campaigns		-> Array, which state has been selected per party for campaigning SLO_campaign_season_underway_flag		-> Flag, are the campaign mechanics active?